-The Northeast-Midwest Institute seeks a spring 2017 intern to contribute to its tracking of regionally-relevant federal legislation and funding.
+The Northeast-Midwest Institute seeks a Summer 2017 intern, starting in May or June 2017, to contribute to its tracking of regionally-relevant federal legislation and funding.

 The Northeast-Midwest Institute has tracked and analyzed federal spending and legislation since the late-1970s.
 At the beginning of each year, the Institute provides an analysis of the President’s budget request, including a description of key programs and an analysis of long-term funding trends of programs critical to the region.
 Throughout the year, the Institute then tracks legislation and the results of House and Senate action on appropriations for relevant federal programs, as well as provides more detailed appropriations tracking for policy areas of special interest.
 Further, the Institute follows and shares information on federal funding opportunities and federal grant awards.

 - Assist with annual analysis of the President’s budget request.